-- 10.1.17 Food provision uses, particularly hot food takeaways, can result in littering and issues over refuse storage.
-In order to ensure a satisfactory standard of amenity and to safeguard the appearance of the Town Centre, any such uses approved shall require a litter bin located at the front of any premises with a takeaway element. - 10.1.18 Details of the location and type of refuse storage facilities are required to ensure there will not be a detrimental impact on the character or amenity of the area or neighbouring uses.
+10.1.16 Food provision uses, particularly hot food takeaways, can result in littering and issues over refuse storage.
+In order to ensure a satisfactory standard of amenity and to safeguard the appearance of the Town Centre, the Planning Authority may require the provision of a litter bin any such uses approved shall require a litter bin located at the front of any premises with a takeaway element.
+The applicant will be required to demonstrate through the submission of a litter management plan that negotiation has taken place with the Council regarding the positioning, maintenance and provision of a bin to the satisfaction of the Council for all food and drink premises hereby approved.

+10.1.17 Details of the location and type of refuse storage facilities are required to ensure there will not be a detrimental impact on the character or amenity of the area or neighbouring uses.